nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 It's a good practice to add a `.dockerignore` file to your code base.
 This will speed up the build.
-I have added a [sample](https://github.com/nikolayg/java-api-starter/blob/main/.dockerignore) on in the GitHub project.
+I have added a [sample](https://github.com/nikolayg/java-api-starter/blob/main/.dockerignore) one in the GitHub project.

 Let's proceed to build and tag our docker image: